Phil Flanagan (American football): Post-Injury

-Football

-NFL

-After the season, he was the final selection in the inaugural 1936 NFL Draft by the New York Giants.

-AFL
+Professional career

-Instead of playing with the Giants, Phil decided to join the Boston Shamrocks of the American Football League (AFL).
+Flanagan was the final selection inaugural 1936 NFL draft by the New York Giants.
+He was selected in the ninth round with the 81st overall pick.
+However, instead of playing with the Giants, he decided to join the Boston Shamrocks of the American Football League (AFL).
 With Boston he appeared in two games.
 It would be the only games of his career.

 Death

 Flanagan died on October 7, 1987, in Northampton, Massachusetts, at the age of 77.